 \section{Acknowledgements}

-We would like to thank Thea Arrestad for expert advice on FPGAs and to Luigi Favaro, Víctor Bresó Pla, and Huilin Qu for many helpful discussions.
+We would like to thank Thea Arrestad for expert advice on FPGAs and to Luigi Favaro, Víctor Bresó Pla, Huilin Qu and Ramon Winterhalder for many helpful discussions.
 This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 – TRR 257 \textsl{Particle Physics Phenomenology after the Higgs Discovery}.
 It has received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101168829, \textsl{Challenging AI with Challenges from Physics: How to solve fundamental problems in Physics by AI and vice versa} (AIPHY).
-JS is supported by the Humboldt Foundation through a Feodor-Lynen Fellowship.
+JS gratefully acknowledges support from the Alexander-von-Humboldt foundation as a Feodor-Lynen Fellow.
 The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through the grants INST 35/1597-1 FUGG and INST 39/1232-1 FUGG.
 This work made use of the facilities of the N8 Centre of Excellence in Computationally Intensive Research (N8 CIR) provided and funded by the N8 research partnership and EPSRC (Grant No. EP/T022167/1).
 The Centre is coordinated by the Universities of Durham, Manchester and York.